PrincetonUniversity/multi_gpu_training/README.md

 ## Authorship

-This guide was created by Jonathan Halverson and members of PICSciE and Research Computing.
+This guide was created by Mengzhou Xia, Alexander Wettig and Jonathan Halverson.
+Members of Princeton Research Computing made contributions to this work.